MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/aquila/aquila-common-questions.md

 ### How many subnets does the VPN need to have?

 - VPN needs two subnets.
-    - For Aquila instance
+    - For Aquila (preview) instance
-    - For SQL MI instance
+    - For SQL managed instance
-- The subnet for SQL MI instance will be a delegated (dedicated) subnet and won't be used by the Aquila instance.
-Name the subnets accordingly to avoid confusion in the future while you create the SQL MI/Aquila Instance.
+- The subnet for SQL MI instance will be a delegated (dedicated) subnet and won't be used by the Aquila (preview) instance.
+Name the subnets accordingly to avoid confusion in the future while you create the SQL MI/Aquila (preview) instance.

 ### What address range do the two subnets need?

-The minimum address space needs to be /27 for SQL MI subnet and /28 for the Aquila subnet.
+The minimum address space needs to be /27 for SQL MI subnet and /28 for the Aquila (preview) subnet.

 ### Do the subnets need to specify a NAT gateway or Service Endpoint?